Three Options for Managing References in Grant Proposals and Other Documents

 Annotate PDFs

 Paperpile is a web-based tool.
-It is fully supported on Chrome for macOS, Windows, Linux, and Chrome OS and has been known to function with Microsoft Edge and the open-source Chromium browser.
+It is fully supported on Chrome for macOS, Windows, Linux, and Chrome OS, and has been known to function with Microsoft Edge and the open-source Chromium browser.
 It works with Google Docs, MS Word, iOS, and Android.

 WHICH REFERENCE MANAGER IS THE BEST?